EvansWinner/Piltdown/README.md

 ```

     My sleep time for the last 7 days, greater than or less than 8 hours: ▀▄▄▀－▀ rounded to nearest half hour.

 #### Waffle Charts

-Just at the moment you can select your own glyphs, or use `literals.WAFFLES_COLOR` (the default) or `literals.WAFFLES_GRAYSCALE`, and that's about it.
+Just at the moment you can select your own glyphs, or use `literals.WAFFLES_COLOR` (the default) or `literals.WAFFLES_GRAYSCALE`, or roll your own.

 **Note** that I think these glyphs are being counted as two characters each, so that means a 10x10 waffle would cound as 210 characters on your limit (including the 10 newline characters).
 So... be knowing of that.

 **Alzo note** The moiré effect of the grayscale glyphs is pretty terrible.
 Use the color ones if you can, or roll your own.

+**Alzo alzo note** The `layout` argument is a tuple of two integers: preffered (width,height).
+Zero means calculate based on the other value.
+Two zeros (the default) means try to get as close to a square as possible.

 Waffles fill from top to bottom, first left-to-right, then right-to-left in alternating lines.
 I intend to write something that will let you fill from top to bottom, but writing the routine that rotates ragged two-dimensional lists is, you know, a job for a real programmer.